ns1017/OllamaTools/README.md

 ## config.json reference

-Every field has a built-in default (see `jarvis/config.py`), so `config.json` is optional — if it's missing, the assistant runs with the same defaults the original script had hardcoded.
-Any field you omit from your `config.json` falls back to the default; you only need to include what you want to change.
+Every field has a built-in default (see `jarvis/config.py`), so `config.json` technically optional.
+Any field you omit from your `config.json` falls back to the default.

 | Section | Purpose |
 |---|---|